Batuffola/review_opinion-dynamics/README.md

  mean opinion list around 0.5 <br>
  varianz opinion list << 𝜌_𝑖 ?<br>

+ added a bar chart

- ## testing out model for different parameters:
+ ## testing out model for different parameters--> on it.. found polarization and consent so far.. also slight drifts in consent towards radicalisation depending on start conditions:

  𝑥_𝑖 (𝑡),𝑥_𝑗 (𝑡) ∈ [0,1] --> how heterogen?<br>
 𝑤_𝑖𝑗 ∈ [0,1] --> first homogen later how heterogen/asymmetrical (social influence parameter if heterogen)<br>